 - If you have reported ASB and received a service but you are unhappy with the conduct of an agency.
 You may be advised to submit a complaint under the agency’s complaints procedures.

-How do I request a Community Trigger?
+How do I request an ASB Case Review?

 - Three reports from one person or a community regarding three separate incidents of anti-social behaviour reported to any local agency within a six-month period.